JSEcoin/platform/README.md

 3. Install dependencies `npm install`

 ## Working with the Desktop App
+The app currently supports ia32/x64.
-When building the app support has been setup for ia32/x64 Mac and Linux support will be coming shortly.
+Mac and Linux support will be coming soon.

 ### Development